Mykola-CI/carols-whimsy/README.md

   - <ins>Efficient customer contact handling</ins> to facilitate communication and support.

 - **Non-Realistic Pricing:** The prices displayed in Carol's catalog are placeholders and do not reflect actual market values.
+- **Non-Realistic Star Rating:** The star ratings as well as a number of votes displayed in the Carol's catalog and the Product Detail view are placeholders and do not reflect actual ratings.
+For now they are for the front end demonstration only and must be implemented as a functionality in future.
 - **Fictitious Contact Information:** The contact details provided for the shop are fictional and intended solely for demonstration purposes.
 - **Generic Informational Pages:** The "About Us" and "FAQ" pages contain generic content and will require detailed, specific information in future updates to accurately represent the business and address customer inquiries.

 ## User Stories

-User stories as a guidance for the project can be found on my GitHub [here](https://github.com/Mykola-CI/carols-whimsy/issues)
+User stories as a guidance for the project can be found on my GitHub [here](https://github.com/Mykola-CI/carols-whimsy/issues).\
+__Note__: To see all issues the `is:open` filter must be removed or follow [this link](https://github.com/Mykola-CI/carols-whimsy/issues?q=is%3Aissue+sort%3Acreated-asc).

-The stories had been tracked using the [Kanban board](https://github.com/users/Mykola-CI/projects/6/views/1) and some other table views utilized during development, such as MoSCoW table, Themes and Epic-to-Stories tables.
+The stories had been tracked using the [Kanban board](https://github.com/users/Mykola-CI/projects/6/views/1) and some other table views utilized during development, such as MoSCoW (prioritizing), Themes (functionality grouping), Epic-to-Stories (epic-to-story dependencies) and Roles (grouped by User roles) tables.

 In total there are 55 GitHub issues including 6 epics that evolved into stories.
 As a summary: